Rastrojos Under Siege at Colombia-Venezuela Border

 The ELN appears to be moving more fighters to the border region, mobilizing members of the Carlos Germán Velasco Villamizar Front in Cúcuta, under the leadership of alias “Julián” or “Rolo,” a Colombian army source told La Opinión.

-The source added that other ELN fronts are supporting this move: The Domingo Laín Sáez Front in the Venezuelan state of Arauca, and the Juan Fernando Porras Martínez Front in the Catatumbo in Colombia.
+The source added that other ELN fronts are supporting this move: The Domingo Laín Sáez Front in the Venezuelan state of Apure, and the Juan Fernando Porras Martínez Front in the Catatumbo region in Colombia.

 Though battered, Los Rastrojos say they are not in a fight for their lives.